Probing the dichotomy between Yu-Shiba-Rusinov and Majorana bound states via conductance, quantum noise and $\Delta_T$ noise: Theory

-Incorporating Eqs.~(\ref{eqn:wf1}) (or (\ref{eqn:wf2})) into Eqs.~(\ref{BC1}) and (\ref{BC2}), we get scattering amplitudes for spin-up (or spin-down) incident electron, where the barrier strength is $Z= m^* U/ (\hbar^2 k_F)$ and the exchange interaction strength is $J= m^* J_0/ (\hbar^2 k_F)$, with $k_F=\sqrt{\frac{2 m^* E_F}{\hbar^2}}$ being the Fermi wave vector.
+Incorporating Eqs.~(\ref{eq4}) into Eqs.~(\ref{eq15}) and (\ref{eq16}), we get scattering amplitudes for spin-up (or spin-down) incident electron. {We consider dimensionless barrier strength $Z= m^* U/ (\hbar^2 k_F)$ and the dimensionless exchange interaction strength $J= m^* J_0/ (\hbar^2 k_F)$ in the calculation for conductance, quantum noise and $\Delta_T$ noise. }